gilnam74/vex-sneppet/VEX-Quick-start.md

 Difference between attributes and variables from VEX point of view.

 #### Create a line
 Learning such small and easy but fundamental thing as **point creation** we can do a lot of powerful things!
-At this point, we will start using math to solve our tasks.
 Let's do the next step and **create several points** to build a line!

+#### Create a circle
+Here we come to a more fancy stuff, at this point, we will start using math to solve our tasks.